paradigma-cl/unreplaceableDigitalID/README.md

 This Sign On infrastructure does not require to access directly the different blockchain ecosystems, it is through the user published methods.
 It is a initial step to massify the adoption of DID’s.

 It will be important to define a standard protocol for each of the methods, the verification and authentication.
-Probably, the OpenID standard could be used as a base.
+Probably, the OpenID4VC (Open ID for Verifiable Credentials) standard could be used as a base.
 But the benefits of using an authentication based on Blockchain is much robust, secure, and private than the traditional methods of authentication.

 #### 4.5 Exchange of user profile between Web, Apps and the SSO
 Did:web users can register their ID in compatible applications, probably from different blockchain networks.
 These applications could retrieve directly the user’s validated profile data, avoiding the re-entry of information to the application.
 Having also the possibility the ownership of an identity using the verification and authentication methods.